shambhavi-20/Github-Page-Lab-1/index.md

 - Teamwork

-If you are curious to know about my adventurous goals in life, [Click Here!](#things-i-want-to-before-i-die)
+If you are curious to know about my adventurous goals in life, [Click Here!](#things-i-want-to-do-before-i-die)

-> One of the main reasons I chose to study at UCSD was because of the beautiful sunsets!
+> One of the main reasons I chose to study at UCSD was because of the **beautiful sunsets**!
 Here are some of the sunsets I captured:

 ![Sunset2](Sunset2.png)
 ![Sunset1](Sunset1.png)